Quark and gluon production in the presence of the time-varying chiral magnetic current: Conclusions

 The spectra show a characteristic resonance structure that was noted in previous publications \cite{Tuchin:2025stl,Tuchin:2025bll}.
 The sensitivity of the spectra, in general, and this structure in particular, to collective plasma oscillations was studied by incorporating a finite plasma frequency $\omega_p$ into the gluon spectrum.
-As shown in Figs.~\fig{fig:qqg},\fig{fig:gqq} and \fig{fig:ggg}, the gluon spectrum is suppressed, while the quark spectrum is enhanced due to the dependence of the phase space volume on $\omega_p$.
+As shown in Figs.~\ref{fig:qqg},\ref{fig:gqq} and \ref{fig:ggg}, the gluon spectrum is suppressed, while the quark spectrum is enhanced due to the dependence of the phase space volume on $\omega_p$.

-The amount of energy lost by a particle in the relaxing $P$-odd domain due to the chiral magnetic effect is shown in \fig{fig:eloss} for each process.
+The amount of energy lost by a particle in the relaxing $P$-odd domain due to the chiral magnetic effect is shown in \fig{fig:eloss} and \fig{fig:eloss-null} for each process.
 The strong variation of the energy loss with gluon polarization implies significant jet polarization in quark-gluon plasma.
 This observation may serve as an effective tool for studying parity-violating processes in hot nuclear matter.

+The calculations in this work are performed within the Chern–Simons effective theory, where the chiral magnetic background is incorporated directly into the gauge-field sector.
+An important open question for future work is to clarify the relation between this formulation and the alternative fermionic axial-coupling approach not considered here.

 \acknowledgments

 This work was supported in part by the U.S. Department of Energy under Grant No.\ DE-SC0023692.